 A lot of people that do not practice martial arts are not really sure what the difference is in the different schools.
-For example, Aikido and Jiu Jitsu is often confused.
+For example, the concept of Jiu Jitsu vs Aikido is often confused.

 In other words, true martial arts teachings are not just limited to building your physical prowess but addresses your entire lifestyle.
 Martial arts can be used as a catalyst to live a happier, healthier life by addressing your mind, body and spirit.

-Both Aikido and Jiu Jitsu like all martial arts focuses on balance and wellness between the body, mind and spirit.
+Both Aikido and Jiu Jitsu like all martial arts focus on balance and wellness between the body, mind and spirit.

-We will take a look at each of the martial arts and provide you a brief history and then compare the two so that you can get a better idea of what they are and how they compare.
+Let’s take a look at Aikido vs Jiu Jitsu, their brief history, and then compare the two so that you can get a better idea of what they are and how they compare.

 What is Aikido – Japanese Martial Art

 Aikido is considered a “modern martial art” because it was not truly developed until the early 1900’s unlike other martial arts that have been around since the 11th century or even earlier.

 Morihei Ueshiba created Aikido in the 1920’s and became the Doshu of the school which has been handed down to his son and his grandson respectively.

 Aikido is not about perfecting the technique it is more about blending with the motions that the attacker is using and redirecting the attack instead of dealing with the attacker with blows.

 Aikido focuses on training one’s character to work with the forces of nature.
 It is an art that combines physical prowess with mental energy.